sunyolo/CGMega.github.io/test_long/folder2-Tutorial/README.md

 ```
 ---

-Then we implement ICE correction following [Imakaev, Maxim et al.](https://www.nature.com/articles/nmeth.2148) and this step has beed packaged in one-line command as `content from xuxiang`.
+Then we implement ICE correction following [Imakaev, Maxim et al.](https://www.nature.com/articles/nmeth.2148) and this step has beed packaged in HiC-Pro with one-line command as `HiC-Pro -i raw-matrix -o ice-matrix -c config-hicpro.txt -s ice-norm`.

 After the corrections by NeoLoopFinder and ICE, we then condense the chromatin information in Hi-C data.
 The defualt way for Hi-C dimention reduction is Singular Value Decomposition (SVD).